 - Ownership of an invention should be established in good time.
 When drawing up a research contract, it is advisable to agree with the other parties in advance on the ownership of any inventions that might emerge from the project.

 - Most universities offer guidance on patents.
-Information is also available from the Foundation for Finnish Inventions; the National Board of Patents and Registration; Sitra, the Finnish National Fund for Research and Development; and Tekes, the Finnish Funding Agency for Technology and Innovation.
+Information is also available from the Foundation for Finnish Inventions; the National Board of Patents and Registration; Sitra, the Finnish National Fund for Research and Development; and Business Finland.
 The Internet is also a good source of information on patents and other aspects of intellectual property rights.
 Expert assistance is available for assessing the development of inventions, their potential and related costs, and ways of approaching their commercialisation.